772/single-variable-algebra-compiler/README.md

 `0.2300000000000000000000001`

 It is recommended to use the functions mentioned above, as they trigger performance optimizations during runtime.
 The value of `decimals(x)` is adjustable.
-The core concept of SVA is that these functions enable Turing-complete programming.
+The core concept of SVA is that these functions enable (nearly) Turing-complete programming.

-## Code examples without using any third-party crate
+## SVA Code examples without using any third-party crate

 The following Rust code implements a function called floor8(x) and can be run on the [Rust Playground](https://play.rust-lang.org/):